ctcit/triphub/README.md

 ### Staging
 This builds the triphub application and the API to deploy on a remote server, but not the standard location (`ctc.org.nz/triphub`).
    * Not sources need to be changed.
-   * Deploy api to e..g ctc.org.nz/triphub-bruce/api
+   * Deploy api to e.g. ctc.org.nz/triphub-bruce/api
    * Run `npm run build:stg` to build portable build
    * Copy the build folder contents to e.g. ctc.org.nz/triphub-bruce/web